Krestmilli/Global-covid-19-Dashboard/README.md

-Great!
-Here’s your updated README.md content with your LinkedIn profile link included in a Contact section:

 # COVID-19 Global Dashboard (Tableau)

 This project presents a comprehensive Tableau dashboard analyzing global COVID-19 cases, deaths, and infection rates across continents and selected countries.